corrode/corrode.github.io/content/blog/rust-cpp-interop/index.md

 A few honest opinions on top of that table.

 **Reach for `cxx` first.** It is, by a wide margin, the most battle-tested option.
-Mozilla uses it in Firefox, Google uses it in parts of Android, Brave embeds it deep in their browser ([they talked about it on the podcast](/podcast/s03e07-brave/)), and Slint, CXX-Qt, and a long tail of smaller projects all build on it.
-The KDAB team summarized the trade-off well in their [Zngur comparison](https://www.kdab.com/weighing-up-zngur-and-cxx-for-rustc-interop/): `cxx` is *opinionated* about which C++ shapes it will let through, and that opinionatedness is exactly why it's safe.
+Mozilla uses it in Firefox, Google uses it in parts of Android, Brave embeds it deep in their browser ([they talked about it on the podcast](/podcast/s03e07-brave/)), and Slint, CXX-Qt, and a long tail of smaller projects all build on it.[^cxx-users] The KDAB team summarized the trade-off well in their [Zngur comparison](https://www.kdab.com/weighing-up-zngur-and-cxx-for-rustc-interop/): `cxx` is *opinionated* about which C++ shapes it will let through, and that opinionatedness is exactly why it's safe.

 **Be careful with `bindgen` for C++.** `bindgen` is wonderful for C. For C++ it silently skips anything it can't represent (templates, overloads, non-trivial constructors), and what you get back is `unsafe` *everything*.
 Manish's [Firefox post](https://manishearth.github.io/blog/2021/02/22/integrating-rust-and-c-plus-plus-in-firefox/) is still the best honest writeup of what that costs you in practice.